seng438-winter-2023/seng438-a2-goldrunnercode/seng438-a2-team_number.md

 getLowerBoundEqualTest() -  this test checks if the functions returns the correct value when the bounds are equal

 getLowerBoundNegativeTest() - The negative test has a lower bound that is negative and ensures the value returned is the same negative value
+Testing getUpperBound - tests outlined in partition 1

+All test functions are the same as getLowerBounds.

+Testing getLength - tests outlined in partition 1

+getLengthUnequalTes() - ensures that when 2 numbers are not equal, the correct length is returned

+getLengthEqualTest() - This test checks if the functions returns the correct length when the bounds are equal

+getLengthNegativeTest() - this test ensures that when the distance between the 2 boundaries is negative, the function returns a positive length
+Testing getCentralValue() :
+correctCentralValue(): Test checks with a correct central value for the range equalCentralValue(): Test checks with a range that has the same upper and lower bound.
+Testing toString():
+toStringUpperAndLower(): Checks if the correct string is generated and shows thelower and upper bound in the test.

 DataUtilites
 calculateColumnTotal and calculateRowTotal the following tests were made that cover the following partitions